dealing with the media

 What you should tell the media?

 If you decide to go ahead with an interview, prepare thoroughly.
-Talk to your case officer about the type of information you should and should not discuss about the missing person.
+Talk to your Garda Family Liaison Officer about the type of information you should and should not discuss about the missing person.

 In some situations, Gardai may wish to keep particular details out of the public arena.
 Revealing certain information could inadvertently hinder an investigation.